 Drug allergy treatment

 Treatment involves immediately stopping the implicated medication, followed by strong antihistamine medication.
 In cases of anaphylaxis, the prompt use of an adrenaline injection and steroids is life saving.
 Many medications are chemicals and not protein, so have to bind with a body protein to cause an allergic reaction (this protein is called a hapten).
 The drug/hapten complex then triggers off an allergic reaction in the body.
 As a consequence these reactions are very difficult to check on skin or blood testing.
 Blood testing for drug allergies cannot be relied upon and there are many false negative tests.
-Sometimes the drug will only cause a reaction under specific circumstances (for example if amoxicillin is given in Glandular fever it may trigger a generalised rash, while tetracycline in association with direct sun exposure may trigger a rash).
+Sometimes the drug will only cause a reaction under specific circumstances (for example if amoxicillin is given in Glandular fever it may trigger a generalised rash, while tetracycline antibiotics in association with direct sun exposure may trigger a rash).
 To confirm a medication allergy, initially intradermal skin testing has to be performed, followed by a specific Drug Challenge test in a hospital.
 This procedure is very time consuming and expensive and may trigger a more severe allergic reaction.
 In anaphylaxis, there is a blood protein enzyme called Tryptase released, which can be measured and if done immediately will confirm that an allergic reaction has taken place.
-Patch tests on the skin can test sensitivity to certain skin medications such as local anaesthetics, neomycin, lanolin and the paraben preservatives.
+Patch tests on the skin can test sensitivity to certain skin medications and additives such as local anaesthetics, sulphur dioxide, sodium benzoate, benzylkonium chloride, lanolin and the paraben preservatives.

 Preventing drug allergies